Hal Lindsey: Influence

 In The Dominance of Evangelical Millennialism, 1970–2000, religion historian Crawford Gribben states that Lindsey and The Late Great Planet Earth had a significant impact on the administration of US President Ronald Reagan:

-The Late Great Planet Earth exercised enormous influence inside Reagan's White House, and a number of cabinet members, including Attorney General Ed Meese, Secretary of Defense Caspar Weinberger, and Secretary of the Interior James Watt, shared the president’s dispensational views.
+The Late Great Planet Earth exercised enormous influence inside Reagan's White House, and a number of cabinet members, including Attorney General Ed Meese, Secretary of Defense Caspar Weinberger, and Secretary of the Interior James G. Watt, shared the president’s dispensational views.
 Significantly, it was in a speech to the National Association of Evangelicals (1983) that Reagan made his apocalyptic reference to the 'evil empire' of the USSR.
 And The Late Great Planet Earth was central to this emerging political–theological platform.
 Lindsey appears to have briefed staff at the Pentagon, as well as military intelligence committees and staff at the State Department and the American Air War College, and there is evidence that some in the military elite were attracted to his analyses.